-HIVE Blockchain Technologies Ltd. is a growth-oriented company listed on the TSX Venture Exchange ("TSXV") and the NASDAQ Capital Markets Exchange ("NASDAQ").
-Our primary business is operating data centres, the computing power of which is used for high performance computing ("HPC") and the mining of cryptocurrencies.
-Because the Company substantially holds the Bitcoin and monetizes (or converts into Bitcoin) other cryptocurrencies that it derives from its mining operations, we view the Company as a bridge between the Bitcoin blockchain sector and traditional capital markets.
+HIVE Digital Technologies Ltd. is a growth-oriented company listed on the TSX Venture Exchange ("TSXV") and the NASDAQ Capital Markets Exchange ("NASDAQ").
+Our primary business is operating data centers, the computing power of which is used for high performance computing ("HPC") and the mining of cryptocurrencies.
+Because the Company substantially holds Bitcoin and monetizes (or converts into Bitcoin) other cryptocurrencies that it derives from its mining operations, we view the Company as a bridge between the Bitcoin blockchain sector and traditional capital markets.
 Our cryptocurrency assets provide shareholders with exposure to the operating margins of digital currency mining as well as a portfolio of Bitcoin.

-HIVE operates state-of-the-art "green" energy-powered data centre facilities in Canada, Sweden, and Iceland.
+HIVE operates state-of-the-art "green" energy-powered data center facilities in Canada, Sweden, and Iceland.
 Our references to "green" energy are to our energy agreements with producers of hydroelectric power in Sweden and Canada, and hosting agreements with suppliers in Iceland where the hosting facilities are powered by hydroelectric or geothermal power.
 Our facilities in each of these locations mainly produce newly minted Bitcoin continuously in the cloud.
-One of our key objectives in locating our facilities where they are is to avoid using energy derived from fossil fuels, our facilities are connected to local power grids that are controlled by local authorities.
+One of our key objectives in locating our facilities where they are is to avoid using energy derived from fossil fuels.
+Our facilities are connected to local power grids that are controlled by local authorities.
 As a result, we do not control the sourcing of our power, which may include energy from any source on the grid.
-The close proximity of our facilities to hydroelectric and geothermal based power generating plants, however, makes it highly probable that most or all of the energy we use for our data centres is coming from those hydroelectric and geothermal plants, which is the basis for our saying that our operations are "green."
+However, the close proximity of our facilities to hydroelectric and geothermal based power generating plants, makes it highly probable that most or all of the energy we use for our data centers is coming from those hydroelectric and geothermal plants, which is the basis for our saying that our operations are "green."

-Our major data centres are:
+Our major data centers are:

-Approx. Hash Approx. MW MW Capacity Sites Rate Utilized Available New Brunswick, Canada owned facility 1,461 PH/s 56.0 MW 70.0 MW Quebec, Canada leased facility 669 PH/s 28.0 MW 30.0 MW Boden, Sweden leased facility 849 PH/s 27.5 MW 32.0 MW Robertsfors, Sweden leased facility 92 PH/s 4.0 MW 4.0 MW Notviken, Sweden leased facility 36 PH/s 1.5 MW 1.5 MW Keflavik, Iceland hosted facility 158 PH/s 5.0 MW 5.0 MW Blönduós, Iceland hosted facility 101 PH/s 5.0 MW 5.0 MW
+Sites Approx. Hash Rate Approx. MW Utilized MW Capacity Available New Brunswick, Canada owned facility 1,700 PH/s 60.0 MW 70.0 MW Quebec, Canada leased facility 720 PH/s 30.0 MW 30.0 MW Boden, Sweden leased facility 630 PH/s 26.0 MW 32.0 MW Robertsfors, Sweden leased facility 80 PH/s 4.0 MW 4.0 MW Notviken, Sweden leased facility 35 PH/s 1.5 MW 1.5 MW Keflavik, Iceland hosted facility 250 PH/s 8.0 MW 8.0 MW Blönduós, Iceland hosted facility 100 PH/s 5.0 MW 5.0 MW

-\ 6.5 MW are GPUs which produce approximately 296 PH/s of Bitcoin mining capacity, 21 MW are ASICs which produce 553 PH/s of Bitcoin mining capacity and the remainder is cooling and operations.
+^{ 6.5} MW are GPUs which produce approximately 170 PH/s of Bitcoin mining capacity, 19 MW are ASICs which produce 466 PH/s of Bitcoin mining capacity and the remainder of the energy used is for cooling and operations.

-Currently, the majority of our data centre power is being utilized by HIVE to generate mining rewards that are paid in Bitcoin and occasionally other crypto currencies that we convert into Bitcoin.
+Currently, the majority of our data center power is being utilized by HIVE to generate mining rewards that are paid in Bitcoin and occasionally other crypto currencies that we convert into Bitcoin.
 We retain our Bitcoin in segregated, secure storage wallets with Fireblocks Inc. ("Fireblocks"), a third-party provider that specializes in secure crypto storage.
 See "DIGITAL CURRENCY AND RISK MANAGEMENT" below.
-We have not pledged or staked Bitcoin assets as collateral against debt or other obligations of any kind.
+We have not pledged or staked our Bitcoin assets as collateral against debt or other obligations of any kind.
 Our Bitcoin is not stored on any exchange.
-Our Bitcoin is never "staked" (see definition of "Proof-of-Stake" below) or loaned to any third party.
+Our Bitcoin is never "staked" for mining purposes (see definition of "Proof-of-Stake" below) or loaned to any third party.

-Management's Discussion and Analysis of Financial Condition and Results of Operations Year ended March 31, 2023
+Management's Discussion and Analysis of Financial Condition and Results of Operations